buildzaku/zaku/.changeset/curvy-dragons-happen.md

 "zaku": patch
 ---

-On release sync snapcraft.yaml with latest metadata
+On release, sync snapcraft.yaml with latest metadata